 The Mistake:

-Many students enroll in Georgian universities without verifying whether the institution is aligned with the National Medical Commission (NMC) of India.
-Studying at a non-approved university can result in the inability to appear for the Foreign Medical Graduate Examination (FMGE), both of which are required to practice in India.
+Many students take admission in Georgian universities without confirming whether the institution is recognised by the National Medical Commission.
+Studying at a non-approved university may prevent them from appearing for the Foreign Medical Graduate Examination (FMGE), which is essential to practice medicine in India.

 How to Avoid It:

-Before applying, always cross-check the university’s name on the medical colleges’ list of global institutions like WDOMS.
-The National Medical Commission (NMC) does not specifically recognise any individual university, but through its regulations, like NMC FMGL 2021, issues guidelines that students studying MBBS abroad must follow..
+Before applying, always verify the university’s name in global directories such as World Directory of Medical Schools.
+The National Medical Commission does not directly recognise individual universities; instead, it sets guidelines through regulations like the NMC FMGL Regulations 2021 that students pursuing MBBS abroad must follow.

 2. Not Researching the Language of Instruction and Internships